If you're new here, you may want to subscribe to my free Email alerts. Thanks for visiting!

 b) he believes his authority lapses after an election and

-c) any formal investigation would have to be started by the.
+c) any formal investigation would have to be started by the New Hampshire Election Law Commission.

 Mr. William Gardner (D) is the New Hampshire Secretary of State.
 The Post & Email has attempted to contact Gardner for a statement since publishing our first report on this issue, on Saturday.
 I asked him three questions: